J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 ...
 ```

-Check that each cellID is defined correctly by the respective variable:
+Check that each cell ID is defined correctly by the respective variable:
 ```
 echo "First_cellID: ${first}"
 echo "Second_cellID: ${second}"